Term1nato/AQI/README.md

 # AQI
-Prediction of AQI using machine and deep learning learning models
+Prediction of AQI(Air Quality Index) using machine and deep learning learning models